deltaWhiskey/pingy/README.txt

 To log the output to a file, try something like:

-bash pingy.sh | tee pingy.log
+bash pingy.sh | tee -a pingy.log

 To stop pingy, hit control-c.